PAYROLL

 Integrating the two systems carries significant benefits, such as:

-• Eliminating the possibility of transposition errors There’s no need to copy and paste the figures from your online payroll calculator or third party payroll service into your accounting service
+• Eliminating the possibility of transposition errors.
+There’s no need to copy and paste the figures from your online payroll calculator or third-party payroll service into your accounting service.

-• Confidently track Changing Tax Rates The points your employees hit particular tax thresholds can change at any time, depending on progression and pay rises.
+• Confidently track Changing Tax Rates.
+The points your employees hit particular tax thresholds can change at any time, depending on progression and pay rises.

-• Improving billing and matching hours to job As a business owner, understanding which jobs are most profitable, and why, is essential to growing your business.
+• Improving billing and matching hours to job.
+As a business owner, understanding which jobs are most profitable, and why, is essential to growing your business.
 Having all your data in one system makes for complementary reporting, allowing you to drill down and see what’s affecting your bottom line.

-What is meant by ‘payroll accounting?’
+What is meant by ‘payroll accounting’?

-Payroll accounting involves the systematic recording, calculation, and management of financial transactions related to employee compensation, including wages, benefits, and deductions, to ensure accurate and compliant payroll processing.
+Payroll accounting involves the systematic recording, calculation, and management of financial transactions related to employee compensation, including wages, benefits, and deductions, to help ensure accurate and compliant payroll processing.

 Do I need an accountant for payroll?